The Evans Family

 Which patient merit of th' unworthy takes;"

-from grievances that are the growth of all
+from grievances that are the growth of all times

-age, which authors call this critical
+which authors call this critical

 age, and divines this sinful age,

-and politicians this age of
+and politicians this age of revolutions.

-in due reverence to his own abilities, and like Monsieur
+age in due reverence to his own abilities, and like Monsieur

 Whatd'yecallhim, who used to pull off his hat when he spoke of himself.

-The poet laureate calls it "this
+The poet laureate calls it "this golden

-golden age," and with good reason, -
+age," and with good reason, -

 And, best of fruit, spontaneous guineas grow.

-Pope, in
+Pope, in his

-his "Dunciad," makes it this leaden
+"Dunciad," makes it this leaden age,

-age, but I choose to call it without an epithet, this
+but I choose to call it without an epithet, this

 age.
 Many things we must expect to meet with which it would be hard to

-bear, if a compensation were not found in honest endeavours to do well,
+bear, if a compensation were not found in honest endeavours to do well, in

-in virtuous affections and connections, and in harmless and reasonable
+virtuous affections and connections, and in harmless and reasonable

 amusements.
-And why should not
+And why should not a

-a man amuse himself sometimes?
-Vive
+man amuse himself sometimes?
+Vive la

-la bagatelle!
+bagatelle!

 I received a letter this morning from my friend Allen.
-He is up
+He is up to

-to his ears in business, and I sincerely congratulate him upon it -
+his ears in business, and I sincerely congratulate him upon it -

 occupation, I am convinced, being the great secret of happiness.
+"Nothing

-acute by nature, and strengthened by habits of reflection.
-'Pon my
+and strengthened by habits of reflection.
+'Pon my word, Miss Evans, I beg

-word, Miss Evans, I beg your pardon a thousand times for bepraising you
+your pardon a thousand times for bepraising you to your face, but, really,

-to your face, but, really, I have written so long that I had forgot to
+I have written so long that I had forgot to whom I was writing.

 Have you read Mr Fox's letter to the Westminster electors?
 It is